Class of 2026

 Medical School: California Northstate University College of Medicine

-Matched: Radiology at Riverside Community
+Advanced Match: Radiology at Riverside Community

 Hobbies: Watch movies in my free time, play video games, and spend quality time with my dog